torrejonv/teranode/docs/sop/StandardOperatingProcedures-kubernetes-operator-milestone-3-alpha-testing.md

 **Microservices**: An architectural style that structures an application as a collection of loosely coupled services.

 **Miner**: A node on the network that processes transactions and creates new blocks.

+**Operator Lifecycle Manager (OLM)**: A tool to help manage the lifecycle of operators in Kubernetes clusters.

 **P2P (Peer-to-Peer)**: A decentralized network where nodes can act as both clients and servers.